stitchdata/docs/_database-integrations/mysql/azure/microsoft-azure-mysql-v1.md

   - item: |
       **The `GRANT OPTION` privilege in {{ integration.display_name }}.** The [`GRANT OPTION` privilege](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_grant-option){:target="new"} is required to grant the necessary privileges to the Stitch database user.
   - item: |
-      **For Log-based replication:**
+      **If using Log-based Incremental Replication:**, you'll need:

-      1. Privileges in Azure that allow you to modify server parameters.
+      1. Privileges in Microsoft Azure that allow you to modify server parameters.
-      2. MySQL master server must be in a General Purpose or Memory Optimized pricing tier.
-These are the tiers that allow you to create read replicas of your server.
+      2. A master server that adheres to [Microsoft's requirements](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-in-replication#requirements){:target="new"}.
+      3. A MySQL database running MySQL version {{ integration.log-based-replication-minimum-version }} or newer.

 # -------------------------- #
 #     Setup Instructions     #